solkim-83/tp/docs/UserGuide.md

 ### Reminders

 Reminders allow you to set custom reminders for your events.
-You can call up your reminders in application or have them pop up whenever Athena starts.
+You can call up your reminders in application.
+A reminder window with relevant reminders will also pop up whenever Athena starts.

 #### Adding a reminder : `add`